-Sport Betting Odds
+Sports Betting Odds

-A minus sign in front of the odds – or a negative number – then that indicates the amount of money you’d have to bet to win $100.
-If there is a plus sign, that indicates how much money you’d win if you bet $100.
-For example:
+A minus sign in front of the odds – or a negative number – indicates the amount of money you’d have to bet to win $100.
+If there is a plus sign, that shows how much money you’d win if you bet $100.

 • New York Yankees -140